Grading & Testing

 Testing and Examination Procedures

-After successful completion of modules 1-4 of the Practitioner Diploma Program, each student must pass a mid-term proctored examination before proceeding to modules 5 & 6.
-After successful completion of modules 5 & 6 of the Practitioner Diploma Program, each student must pass a final proctored examination before a diploma is awarded.
+After successful completion of modules 1-4 of the Diploma in Holistic Nutrition Program, each student must achieve a passing mark of 80% on the mid-term proctored exam before proceeding to modules 5 & 6.
+After successful completion of modules 5 & 6 of the Diploma in Holistic Nutrition Program, each student must achieve a passing mark of 80% on the final proctored exam before a diploma is awarded.
 An exam date will be included on the “student time tracking form” provided by EIN.